The Morphospace of Consciousness: Synthetic Consciousness: Insights from Synthetic Biology and Artificial Intelligence

-Of course the clinical criteria we have defined above for consciousness, based on awareness and arousal, is not even remotely satisfied by any of these systems as they either have some limited form of intelligence or life but not yet both.
-However, AlphaGo's feat in beating the top human Go champion was noteworthy for a couple of reasons.
+Of course, the criteria for consciousness, as stated in sections above, are not even remotely satisfied by any of these synthetic systems.
+They either have some limited form of intelligence or life but not yet both.
+Nevertheless, there have been some noteworthy recent developments in these areas.
+AlphaGo's feat in beating the top human Go champion was remarkable for a couple of reasons.
 Unlike Chess, possible combinations in Go run into the millions and when played using a timer any brute-force algorithm trying to scan the entire search space would simply run out of computational capacity or time.
 Hence, an efficient pattern recognition algorithm was crucial to the development of AlphaGo, where using deep reinforcement learning the system was trained on a large number of games after which it was made to play itself over and over again (this aspect of playing itself is akin to training via social interactions as described later on) while reinforcing successful sequence of plays through the weights of its deep neural networks \cite{silver2016}.
-Most remarkably, it played counterintuitive moves that shocked the best human players and the sole game of the series that Lee Sedol, the human champion won out of five, itself was only possible after he himself adopted a brilliant counterintuitive strategy.
+Most interestingly, it played counterintuitive moves that shocked the best human players and the sole game of the series that Lee Sedol, the human champion won out of five, itself was only possible after he himself adopted a brilliant counterintuitive strategy.
 Thus, AlphaGo demonstrates a form of domain-specific intelligence.
 In contrast, biological awareness spans across domains.
 Moreover, AlphaGo is not equipped with any form of arousal mechanisms coupled to its computational capabilities.
-The same can be said for other state-of-the-art AI systems including deep convolutional neural networks, or deep recurrent networks.
-Both these latter architectures were inspired from Hubel and Weisel's groundbreaking work on the coding properties of the visual system, which led to the realization of a hierarchical processing architecture \cite{hubel1962receptive}.
-Today deep convolutional networks are widely used for image classification \cite{ciresan2011flexible} and recurrent neural networks for speech recognition \cite{sak2014long}, among countless other applications.
-The current interest of deep learning has been anticipated in computational neuroscience using objective functions from which physiologically plausible perceptual hierarchies can be learnt \cite{wyss2006model}.
-Recent developments have advanced this by virtue of larger data sets and more computational power.
-For example, there have been attempts to build biologically-plausible models of learning in the visual cortex using recurrent neural networks \cite{liao2016bridging}.
-In summary, deep architectures have made remarkable progress in domain-specific AI.